-Review of the policy will take place annually.
+Review of the policy will take place every two years.
 This will be earlier if legislation is introduced prior to the planned review.

 EMPLOYEE CONCERNS

 Any concerns or issues employees may have in relation to this policy and its application should be communicated to their line manager in the first instance.